aiidalab/aiidalab-qe/docs/source/installation/aiidalab/index.rst

    Please select one of the following options for accessing AiiDAlab.

-.. grid:: 1 2 2 2
+.. grid:: 1 1 1 2
    :gutter: 3

    .. grid-item-card:: Local Docker instance
       :text-align: left
       :shadow: md

-      We guide you through installing Docker on your local machine, spinning up a container instance of a pre-configured AiiDAlab image, and running AiiDAlab in your browser.
+      Walk through installing Docker on your local machine, spinning up a container instance of a pre-configured AiiDAlab image, and running AiiDAlab in your browser.
 No prior knowledge of Docker necessary!

       ++++